 Wonderful full day trip covering 12 miles and allowing an hour for lunch...

-The day trip from Ross is a lovely relaxing trip that starts at 9 am and finishes in Symonds Yat West before 4 pm, allowing an hour for lunch on the way down it's a fun day with very little pressure.
-After booking online you meet us at Meet Point B behind the Paddocks Hotel ,we will complete paperwork and payments and kit you out with buoyancy aids, paddles and dry barrels then give you a safety briefing before transporting you to the historic market town of Ross on Wye to begin your trip.
+The day trip from Ross is a lovely relaxing trip that starts by meeting at 9am at Ross Public Canoe Launch on Wye Street and finishes in Symonds Yat West before 4 pm, allowing an hour for lunch on the way down it's a fun day with very little pressure.
+After booking online you meet us at Ross Canoe Launch (we will shuttle car drivers back to collect cars after the trip), we will complete paperwork and kit you out with buoyancy aids, paddles and dry barrels then give you a safety briefing and you are off on your adventure.
 As you leave Ross you will pass underneath the 12 c sandstone Wilton Bridge and pass the remains of Wilton Castle before starting to follow the Wye as it meanders through stunning countryside and towards Goodrich Castle.
 The first place to stop for a break is Kerne Bridge some 5 miles downstream of Ross, you should reach Kerne Bridge after approximately 2 hours where you can stop for lunch, 5-10 minutes after passing under Kerne bridge around the bend there is the landing point for Kerne Bridge Canoe Launch on the left hand bank, there is a pub nearby, The Inn on the Wye , which can be accessed by following the footpath by the side of the village hall which will bring you out by the bridge and just across the road from the pub.
 (We are very very strict about consuming alcohol whist on our activities, there is nothing wrong with a pint or a glass of wine but anyone drinking excessively and found to be under the influence will be removed from the river without refund so be careful!

 We require that you are back on the water and have left the lunch stop at Kerne Bridge by 1.30 pm to enable you reach the finish point at Symonds Yat West by 4 pm.